makersacademy/takeaway-challenge/README.md

 ### Running ###

 This programme uses Ruby.
-Below is
+Below is an example of how to run the programme to make an order.

 ```
 $ irb -r "./lib/order.rb"
 2.6.5 :001 > menu = Menu.new({ pizza: 4, burger: 3, hot_dog: 2 })